jeff-roche/websocket-ocp/README.md

 - `$ make run-server`

 ## Go Workspace Footnote
-I know the `go.work` file isn't recommended to be committed to the repo but It's small, saves time and most importently, **I'm a rebel.**
+I know the `go.work` file isn't recommended to be committed to the repo but It's small, saves time and most importantly, **I'm a rebel.**